-When visiting, bring plenty of water, a hat, and dress in layers (nights in the desert can get chilly!)
+When visiting, bring plenty of water, and a hat, and dress in layers (nights in the desert can get chilly!)

 Los Angeles, California

-LA is known for its warm temperatures all year round, but temperatures can vary between 20 and 29 degrees celsius.
-During fall and winter, temperatures can be as low as 10 degrees celsius at night; that is why you should pack at least some longer clothes if you’re visiting during this time.
+LA is known for its warm temperatures all year round, but temperatures can vary between 20 and 29 degrees Celsius.
+During fall and winter, temperatures can be as low as 10 degrees Celsius at night; that is why you should pack at least some longer clothes if you’re visiting during this time.

 One of the best places to observe the course of nature is in one of the Los Angeles Botanical Gardens.